SAP-samples/teched2025-XP261/exercises/ex1/README.md

 # Exercise 1 - Sync SAP backend roles in SAP SCI

-In this exercise, we will import the back-en authorizations to IdDS.
+In this exercise, we will import the back-end authorizations to IdDS.
 For this, we will create IPS source and target systems.

 * We will start by creating source systems for importing authorizations in SAP SCI from the SAP S/4 and the BTP Subaccount.
 * These authorization will be sent via IPS to the Entra ID tenant in [exercise 2](../ex2/README.md).
 Entra ID is the IdM solution responsible for assignments, therefore we need the SAP authorizations in the Entra ID tenant.
 For this purpose, we will create a target system that corresponds to Entra ID.